Construction Techniques (Plumbing, Electrical, Carpentry and Masonry)

 Academic assistance is available to students through a variety of avenues.
-The program coordinator and faculty can advise students on specific program and course information such as adding / dropping courses, special timetabling, etc. Students can also access the Learning Commons website for detailed information on the academic services they provide, including learning skills, peer services, math and writing assistance.
+The program coordinator and faculty can advise students on specific program and course information such as adding / dropping courses, academic standing, etc. Students can also access the Student Success website for detailed information on the academic services they provide, including learning skills (study strategies, note taking, time management and exam preparation), tutoring, math and writing support.

 Students can also access professional and confidential counselling support through the Good2Talk Post-Secondary Student Helpline at 1-866-925-5454.

 Follow the link for a listing of important academic dates for the current school year, including a list of holidays when classes are cancelled.
 Students should be aware that programs within the School of Trades and Apprenticeship do not necessarily follow all of the listed dates.
 Speak with the program coordinator regarding program-specific dates, including Student Success Week, if applicable.